astroumi/Markdown/L2 - Encapsulation, Overrides, Polymorphism.md

     return self.__studentNumber #only the method inside the class has access to the hidden attribute

   def actuallyGetStudentNumber(self): #hidden method (can be called by object)
-    return self.__firstName #only the method inside the class has access to the hidden attribute
+    return self.__studentNumber #only the method inside the class has access to the hidden attribute

 #end of Student
 s1 = Student("Mr.", "Park", 10)